 This sensitivity to foreign EOL markers can be frustrating for folks who share a file across different operating systems.
-For example, consider a source code file, and developers who edit this file on both Windows and Unix systems.
+For example, consider a source code file, and developers that edit this file on both Windows and Unix systems.
 If all the developers always use tools that preserve the line-ending style of the file, no problems occur.

 But in practice, many common tools either fail to properly read a file with foreign EOL markers, or convert the file's line endings to the native style when the file is saved.
 If the former is true for a developer, he has to use an external conversion utility (such as dos2unix or its companion, unix2dos) to prepare the file for editing.
 The latter case requires no extra preparation.
 But both cases result in a file that differs from the original quite literally on every line!
 Prior to committing his changes, the user has two choices.
-Either he can use a conversion utility to restore the modified file to the same line-ending style that it was in before his edits were made, or he can simply commit the file-new EOL markers and all.